 The moment when a baby crawls or walks for the first time is something most of us document in our family scrapbooks for sentimental reasons, but a new study suggests that the milestone could provide valuable foresight.

 Scientists have long known that certain motor milestones, such as crawling or walking, can help parents and clinicians track early childhood development.
-Now, it turns out that those milestones might be tied to a child's future development, according to the study, which was published in the journal Pediatrics
+Now, it turns out that those milestones might be tied to a child’s future development, according to the study, which was published in the journal Pediatrics on Monday.

 “Our findings are consistent with those of longitudinal studies performed a few decades ago, showing that the age a child achieved major milestones of standing or walking were predictors of later child performance in memory,” said Akhgar Ghassabian, a postdoctoral fellow at the National Institutes of Health and lead author of the study.

 “Given advances in prenatal care, the lifestyle of contemporary women and children, advances in pediatric medicine and early interventions, we undertook our study to determine if the timing of major milestones correlated with later development in a contemporary United States sample of children,” she added.
 “This is a promising lead, but we need more studies to see if this will actually pan out.”

 The researchers analyzed milestone reports collected on 599 children born between 2008 and 2010 in upstate New York as part of the Upstate KIDS Study, a project by the National Institutes of Health in partnership with the New York State Department of Health and the University at Albany.

 The reports, which were recorded by the children’s mothers, tracked gross motor development at 4, 8, 12, 18 and 24 months.

 Each mother wrote down when her child sat up without support for the first time (which usually happens around 6 months), crawled for the first time (usually around 9 months) and stood and walked for the first time with and without assistance.
 Most children learn to walk at about 18 months.